Implementation Plan

 client/ | Vite + React + TypeScript SPA (bootstrapped in Phase 1.4) |

-client/src/mocks/ | MSW handlers and browser/server worker entry points (created in Phase 1.4) |
+client/src/mocks/ | MSW handlers and browser/server worker entry points (created in Phase 1.4, extended in 1.5 and 1.6) |

 docs/examples/dev-console.yaml.example | Annotated sample configuration |